tristangclvs/-DataChallenge--Odontocetes_click_sounds_detection/README.md

 ## Submission

 The submissions must be a CSV file with 950 lines.
 Each line corresponds to a file of the test set and contains the prediction for this file.
-The prediction must be a binary variable: 1 if the file contains at least one click, 0 otherwise.

 ## Our approach